atf

 Let's explore further how close-fitting attire affects male and female bodies differently.

-How Tight Clothing Affects Male Fertility
+How Tight Underwear Affects Sperm Count and Male Fertility

 If you are a man planning to have a baby, your body relies on keeping the testicles slightly cooler than your core temperature to produce healthy sperm.
 When you regularly wear tight undergarments, skin-tight trousers, or athletic gear, you raise the temperature in that area, which may disrupt your sperm production.